SeanAndrie/DataMind-Hackathon/README.md

 It was able to achieve performance comparable to that of more complex implementations (particularly neural networks) due to:

 - smart feature extraction and engineering;
-- a efficient cross-validation strategy; as well as
+- an efficient cross-validation strategy; as well as
 - hyperparameter tuning.